ShuXingYu94/NGS_Process_Sample/README.md

 SNPs Distribution Figure shows the distribution of SNPs on the chromosomes using reference genome information.

 - File `./statistics/SNPs_Distribution_0.svg` shows distribution of all the SNPs from `./stacks/populations.snps.vcf`
-- File `./statistics/SNPs_Distribution_10.svg` shows distribution of SNPs the depth of which is > 10 on both of the samples.
+- File `./statistics/SNPs_Distribution_10.svg` shows distribution of SNPs the depth of which is >= 10 on the first two samples.

 #### SNP Depth Figure